 When I started learning about statistical techniques, I knew the textbook definition of statistics and data mining.
 The more I worked in these areas, the less clear the distinctions became.
 Then I met people who loved machine learning but didn't know statistics, and those who haven't heard of machine learning as a statistician.

-statisticians are a very different breed of people compared to people in data mining and machine learning.
-When I think of the word "statistician", I still somehow think of an old, bald man in his PhD suit reviewing papers and writing reports for his consulting work.
-"Machine learning" on the other hand, has a quite different feel to it.
+Overall, though, the techniques used in each of these areas are pretty much the same.
+However, there is a pretty important difference between them, and that difference lies in the culture of the people using the techniques. tatisticians are a very different breed of people compared to people in data mining and machine learning.
+When I think of the word "statistician", I still somehow think of an old, bald man in his PhD suit reviewing papers and writing reports for his consulting work "Machine learning" on the other hand, has a quite different feel to it.
 I think of hackers, people who just want to get something cool working -- a book recommendation, a way to predict which ads you click on -- and whose method of "reporting" primary consists of shouting across the room.
 "Data mining" seems to fall somewhere in between, but I haven't met enough data miners to be sure.

 No, I don't think all statisticians are old bald men (in fact my mom is a statistician, and she's neither old, bald, nor a man).
 I think there are very cool statisticians out there that do really interesting and useful research (e.g. mom).
 I do think that each fields tends to have its own distinct culture, just as each company, school, or any non-random congregation of people would.